ababic/django-cogwheels/docs/source/deprecating-app-settings/rename-example.rst

 .. code-block:: console

     RemovedInYourApp18Warning: The FLATMENU_MENU_ICON app setting has been renamed to FLAT_MENUS_MENU_ICON.
-Please update your code to use 'settings.FLAT_MENUS_MENU_ICON' instead, as continuing to reference
-    'settings.FLATMENU_MENU_ICON' will raise an AttributeError when support is removed in two versions time.
+Please update your code to reference the new setting, as continuing to reference FLATMENU_MENU_ICON will cause an exception to be raised once support is removed in two versions time.

 ..
 NOTE:: If users of your app are referencing ``settings.FLATMENU_MENU_ICON`` or calling ``settings.get('FLATMENU_MENU_ICON')`` for any reason, this warning will be raised by their code also.